gerritjvv/blog/_posts/2019-02-23-methods-of-problem-solving-power-set.md

 # Overview

-In this post I explore several methods of solving the same problem.
-The interesting part here is not the actual problem but the methods used to solve it.
+In this post series I explore several methods of solving the same problem using an iterative process.
+The interesting part here is not the actual problem but the process used to solve it.

 I chose the power set of a set as the problem to solve, because it seemed interesting, and is normally far from the every day problems we programmers need to solve.
 Why on earth would you choose that then? you might ask.
 Well its simple, it is a programming problem, but being something that we do not frequently solve, we cannot just pull a solution from memory.

-## Why study the actual method?
+## Why study the actual process?

 We learn mostly to solve problems by practice, which is good, but we rarely stop to think about the actions taken in the solution finding.